Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ![test](./img/pred2.png)

-## Software to assess input and output files
+## Software to analyze input and output files
 To process and visualize inputs and output files of an Atlantis model, there exists a number of [software](https://confluence.csiro.au/display/Atlantis/Atlantis+Helper+Tools).
 Below we describe some widely used examples.